-Seiichi Nakamura began his journey into knife making at a young age learning from skilled craftsmen working in his father’s factory.
-Learning the intricacies of the craft through his experiences in forging scissors and assembling pocket knives.
-Nakamura estimates he most likely has assembled more than one million knives in his time building production knives.
-Honing his skills with every knife he built, in 1984 Nakamura designed his very first knife which featured a lock back mechanism and a pair of scissors which named the Dolphin.
+Seiichi Nakamura began his journey into knife making at a young age, learning from skilled craftsmen while working in his father’s factory.
+His experience forging scissors and assembling pocket knives helped to teach him the intricacies of the craft.
+Nakamura estimates he most likely assembled more than one million knives in his time building production blades, honing his skills with each one.
+In 1984, Nakamura designed his very first knife, featuring a lock-back mechanism and a pair of scissors, which he named the Dolphin.

-With his latest Benchmade collaboration, the 486 Saibu, recalls how the initial design inspiration came to him.
-“When I was strolling around in the early morning I saw a house wall.”
-Said Nakamura.
+Nakamura recalls his inspiration for his latest Benchmade collaboration, the 486 Saibu, which occurred during a casual walk around his neighborhood.
+“When I was strolling around in the early morning I saw a house wall,” said Nakamura.
 “The latticework of the wall is what directly inspired both the inlay and the base scale.”

 For Nakamura, the design process typically starts with a series of sketches based on his original inspiration.
 Those sketches then lead to a final drawing, followed by an outline for construction of a simple model.
 With the model in hand, small adjustments proceed to edge closer to the final iteration of the design.
 Armed with years of knowledge in knife craftsmanship and an extensive understanding of production manufacturing, Seiichi Nakamura has crafted a unique style into each of his works.
 His latest Benchmade collaboration, the 486 Saibu, is truly a masterpiece, from the bamboo-inspired backspacer to the inlaid thumb studs.